openvinotoolkit/model_server/docs/ensemble_scheduler.md

 ### Step 2: Define required models and pipeline <a name="define-models"></a>
 Pipelines need to be defined in configuration file to use them.
 The same configuration file is used to define served models and served pipelines.

-1. Execute the following command and copy the content in config.json as given below
+Use the config.json as given below
 ```
 ~$ cat models/config.json
 {